 Amplifiers still need to be stable (K,B), achieve a required linearity (P1dB, IIP3, ACP) and be correctly matched for a combination of gain, noise figure or power.
 Signal sources must achieve spectral purity or phase noise targets, power levels, pushing and pulling specifications.

-Complex standards can be generated by using VSS™ from AWR™ coupled with an AMIQ (an high quality dual channel arbitrary wave form generator), WINiqSIM™ and a vector signal generator such as an ESG or SMIQ.
-The 802.11 standards were generated by downloaded a data file by WINiqSIM™ into the AMIQ which then modulated an SMIQ vector signal generator.
+Complex standards can be generated by using VSS™ from AWR™ coupled with an AMIQ (a dual channel arbitrary wave form generator), WINiqSIM™ and a vector signal generator such as an ESG or SMIQ.
+The 802.11 standards are generated by downloaded a data file by WINiqSIM™ into the AMIQ which then modulated an SMIQ vector signal generator.

 Transmitted signal quality information may be obtained from a FSIQ or 89441A VSA.
 Again if the standard is not present within the instrument, a data capture may be made that can then be externally processed.